JixTheCat/interactive_cpt/README.md

 The backend serves the data and processes it.
 This means that a proxy is required for the front end to access the files served.
 This is done using `nginx`.
 The configuration for the proxy in `nginx` is found in the repo's `nginx.conf` file.

+# Setup
 The following commands will help start the web service!
+And keep it running indefinitely from within an AWS ec2 instance.

 First install the necessary tools:
 ```bash